abdulazizroshan65/GoCheeta-rest/README.md

 4) Set GlassFish version 4.1
 5) Ensure all dependencies are available
 6) Import database backup file from GoCheeta-rest repo https://github.com/abdulazizroshan65/GoCheeta-rest
-7) Edit the database connection user & password from the sever side dbConnect.java file
+7) Change the database connection user & password from the sever side dbConnect.java file

 YOU ARE READY TO GO :)